paralect/ship/doc/docs/deployment/kubernetes/aws.md

 To automate deployment to the **production** environment you need to create `AWS_ACCESS_KEY`, `AWS_SECRET_ACCESS_KEY`, `AWS_ACCOUNT_ID`, `AWS_REGION` and `CLUSTER_NAME_PRODUCTION`  secrets for `api-production.yml` and `web-production.yml` workflows.

-`AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY` you can get information about secrets from the downloaded credentials file when creating a user for CI/CD
+`AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY` you can get information about secrets from the downloaded credentials file when creating a user for CI/CD.

 ![CI/CD user credentials](/img/deployment/aws/cicd-credentials.png)

-`AWS_ACCOUNT_ID` you can get from the user menu in the upper right corner of the AWS Management Console
+`AWS_ACCOUNT_ID` you can get from the user menu in the upper right corner of the AWS Management Console.

 ![Account ID location](/img/deployment/aws/account-id.png)

-`AWS_REGION` and `CLUSTER_NAME_PRODUCTION` you set according to your project, for this guide we use `us-east-1` and `my-app` respectively
+`AWS_REGION` and `CLUSTER_NAME_PRODUCTION` you set according to your project, for this guide we use `us-east-1` and `my-app` respectively.

-After adding all the secrets, you should have the same secrets as in the following screenshot
+After adding all the secrets, you should have the same secrets as in the following screenshot.

 ![GitHub secrets](/img/deployment/aws/gh-secrets.png)